mr-manuel/venus-os_dbus-serialbattery_docs/docs/general/features.md

 When your battery is full, the reduced charge current will give the balancers in your BMS time to work.

-When your battery is close to empty the reduced dicharge current will limit that a sudden large load will pull your battery cells below their protection values.
+When your battery is close to empty the reduced discharge current will prevent a sudden large load from pulling your battery cells below their protection values.

 ### CCCM/DCCM attributes